 And finally – pray.
 That might sound super cheesy and ineffective but the truth is that bringing something into your active consciousness in an ongoing way is extremely powerful.
 It’s how Vision Boards and Lobbyists alike get the job done.
 Pray for the softening of hardened hearts (including your own) because that brings important issues to top of mind, creating a breeding ground for creativity, opportunity, openings that can sometimes lead to big, effective change.

-Because we can all acknowledge that human life on earth is super connected and complicated and yet we’re the only ones who can simplify and untangle this mess, shy of a friggin’ asteroid crashing into our planet and forcing us to.
+Because we can all acknowledge that human life on earth is super connected and complicated and yet we’re the only ones who can simplify and untangle this mess, shy of a friggin’ asteroid crashing into our planet (or pandemic!) and forcing us to.
 In the end, all humans want (and need) the same things, regardless of background, religion, race or any other way we might segment ourselves.
 Clean water to drink.
 Clean air to breathe.
 Access to good education.
 The opportunity to make art.
 Let’s find the handful of things that we ALL agree on and move forward with a no nonsense and yet focused and direct approach in our individual lives and let it ripple out and maybe even inspire others.
 There are no enemies; except ourselves to each other.
 Everything has the potential to simply fall into place effortlessly, with perfect divine timing.

 I might sound super naïve but I speak the Truth.
 The secret is in the Heart.
 It always has been.
 It always will be.
 I’ve sat through a few deaths this past year and ages ago I supported a midwife (in an office job capacity) where I witnessed several hundred births.
 I speak with some authority on this subject.
 We’re all born and we all die.
 Those two events are totally guaranteed, 100% of the time for 100% of us.
 Birth and death are as mysterious as it gets.
 (Where are you before you’re born and after you die?
 I dunno!)
 Why not make the time here something you can be proud of, that your grandmother would be proud of?
 That you know your children will be proud of?
 Besides, the more graceful the entrance and exit we are able to facilitate for each other, the more the Heart opens and the more we can see and realize these things.

 When I start getting sucked into the doomsday, I remember that I’m confident in our collective abilities to know real Love and be the change we desperately need to see in the world.
 And I know that in the end we’re all whole, we’re all complete and we’re all comprised of Pure Love.
-We’re all in various stages of comprehending the greater mysteries in the deepest reaches of the “beyond” and the beyond-the-beyond.
+We’re all in various stages of comprehending the greater mysteries in the deepest reaches of the “beyond” and even the beyond-the-beyond.
 We just get clouded and confused sometimes, especially when we let fear take over our person and start running our personal narrative.
 And something along those lines is happening now at a scale so big and scary that it really does seem like we’re in a massive decline.
 And maybe we are.
 If and when we destroy our planet for human life, the sun will still shine, the moon will still glow and the stars will still align, folks, with or without us.
 Everything will eventually recalibrate and life will go on.
 Who knows, Mother Earth might be kicking us out because we’re pretty terrible residents these days.

 Finally, here’s a little ditty I’ll share.
 It’s a series of words that I say before I eat but also when I start freaking out about all the shitty things.
 It’s all-purpose and works for me in literally any situation and on every level.
 I didn’t “write it” but it certainly came “through me” and it sums up anything I ever wanted to say about anything ever.…